 Every day an employee stays at your organization, they’re learning, making contributions, building and strengthening relationships, and driving everyone forward.
 That’s worth celebrating!

-With the US Bureau of Labor Statistics showing a decline in average employee tenure for both men and women, and across all age groups, a long tenure is an even more remarkable achievement for both the organization and the employee.
+Data from the US Bureau of Labor Statistics shows a decline in average employee tenure for every age group.
+That makes each year an employee stays an achievement worth celebrating for both the individual and the organization.

-It’s essential to have someone or something keeping track of anniversaries, and to put it bluntly, it should be something.
-It’s not just a bandwidth drain to have a person handle all of this, it’s an opening for errors to creep in.
+It’s essential to have someone or something keeping track of anniversaries, and it should really be something.
+It’s not just a bandwidth drain to have a person handle all of this.
 Even the most dedicated person will still forget things from time to time, but an automated system won’t.

 You can set a calendar reminder for every new hire, and at a smaller organization, that might be sustainable.
 For larger teams, having a tool that manages this automatically can be a major boon.